-It was three years ago in October that Gilbert Izquierdo—the legendary frontman known as “Toker” of the Chicano rap group Brownside—unexpectedly passed away.
+It was four years ago this October that Gilbert Izquierdo—the legendary frontman known as “Toker” of the Chicano rap group Brownside—unexpectedly passed away.

 The news sent shockwaves across the Chicano rap community, in which Izquierdo was a long-time fixture.
 But despite releasing a new rap album as recently as 2016, it was his close relationship with the late Eazy-E, and contribution to Chicano rap in the 1990s, that he is remembered for most.

 Toker and Brownside

 Eazy-E first reached out to Izquierdo, a high school classmate, in 1994.
 According to Izquierdo, Eazy-E wanted to help form a Mexican version of N.W.A, a supergroup that could depict the harsh realities of the barrio and give voice to the Mexican American experience in Los Angeles.